Tips For Making Choices Easier

 3. Compare the options

-While some autistic people can be excellent at remembering things that they’ve already experienced (every Thomas the Tank Engine character), they may find it harder to extend these experiences to create something new (inventing a new character).
+While some autistic people can be excellent at remembering things that they’ve already experienced (like naming every Thomas the Tank Engine character), they may find it harder to extend these experiences to create something new (inventing their own new character).
 This makes it a challenge to picture alternate realities that haven’t yet happened.